How To Caramelize Sauce On Pork Ribs For A Sweet Finish

 Caramelizing the Sauce

-Bring the barbecue sauce to a simmer in a medium saucepan over medium warmth.
-Cook, stirring often, until the sauce has thickened and caramelized, about quarter-hour.
+Bring the barbecue sauce to a simmer in a medium saucepan over medium heat.
+Cook, stirring sometimes, until the sauce has thickened and caramelized, about 15 minutes.

 Heat the Ribs

-Preheat the oven to 350 levels F (175 levels C).
+Preheat the oven to 350 levels F (175 degrees C).
 Line a baking sheet with foil.

 Place the ribs on the ready baking sheet.
 Brush with caramelized sauce.

-Bake in the preheated oven till the ribs are heated via and the sauce is bubbly, about 15 minutes.
+Bake in the preheated oven until the ribs are heated via and the sauce is bubbly, about 15 minutes.

 Repeat Brushing and Heating